thomhastings/bt5-scripts/README.txt

     well as phillips321's set of pentest scripts², Snafu's pentest, wireless, & ISO master ones³, Alexander Hanel's extflow.py for analyzing TCP⁴,
-    the PenTBox tool⁵, and also gives an option to install Rel1k's Artillery⁶
+    the PenTBox tool⁵, the mysterious mimikatz⁶, and gives an option to install Rel1k's Artillery⁷

 get-tor.sh